unrealwork/atsd-use-cases/USMortality/README.md

 According to [infoplease.com](http://www.infoplease.com/ipa/A0005148.html), life expectancy from 1935 to 2010 for both sexes in the U.S. increased from 61.7 to 78.7 years.
 As reported by the [Center for Disease Control and Prevention (CDC)](http://www.cdc.gov/nchs/data/databriefs/db88.htm#x2013;2010%3C/a%3E>), the crude death rate in the United States fell from 1,094.5 to 798.7 deaths per 100,000 people from 1935 to 2010, translating to a 27% decrease.
 However, the population of the U.S. as a whole was getting older during this time period.
 When this affect of aging was removed from calculation, the CDC estimates that the age adjusted **risk of dying dropped by 60 percent from 1935 to 2010**.

 The death rate for the 1 to 4 years of age group dropped by **94 percent** from 1935 to 2010.

-The death rate for the 65 to 74 years of age group dropped by **62 percent** from 1935 yo 2010.
+The death rate for the 65 to 74 years of age group dropped by **62 percent** from 1935 to 2010.

 Below is an image showcasing the percent change form 1935 to 2010 in death rates by age in the U.S. from the [CDC](http://www.cdc.gov/nchs/data/databriefs/db88_fig3.png):

 ![Figure 1](Images/Figure1.png)

 In this article we will look at weekly death total statistics collected for over 100 cities for over 50 years.
+We will begin by walking through Axibase's SQL query language capabilities to help make sense and digest all of this information on death in the United States.
 We will next incorporate population figures to calculate mortality rates for each individual city.
-We also will explore additional datasets to see if there are any correlations between their behavior and that of our computed mortality rates.
-As the icing on the cake, we will walk through Axibase's powerful SQL capabilities to help make sense and digest all of this information on death in the United States.
+As icing on the cake, we will explore additional datasets to see if there are any correlations between their behavior and that of our computed mortality rates.

 ### Death Statistics for 122 U.S. Cities
 ----------------------------------------